 Between scrolling through our socials, banter with the gals and those awkward pre-everyone-jumping-onto-the-zoom-meeting convos, we are having so many chats about how we are surviving this winter.
 Let’s face it, this winter has been a weird one.
 Maybe the weirdest one yet, thanks to #isolife.
 The reality is, we’re creatures of habit and without the normal routine, our minds can go into overdrive.
 We might be eating, moving and thinking very differently to what we normally would.
-So, we’ve compiled our top 10 ways to support you in keeping well this weird winter we find ourselves in!
+So, we’ve compiled our top 10 ways to support you in keeping well this winter!

 Vitamin C is a well-known nutrient that supports a healthy immune system.
 Eating a bunch of Vitamin C rich foods each day is likely to get you to your daily needs – some examples are: citrus fruits, such as oranges, lemons, grapefruits; berries including strawberries and blackcurrants; and veggies like capsicum, cabbage, spinach and broccoli.